Assignment 4: Donut Calculator

 Stamp a copy of a donut sprite, once for every donut needed, to provide a visual representation of the required donuts.

 Start new rows of stamped donuts when needed.
-When starting a new row, re-positioning the stamp to the start of the new row: change Y by a negative amount for the row height, set X to the X position where your row starts.
+When starting a new row, re-position the stamp to the start of the new row: change Y by the amount needed to move up or down a row, and set X to the starting position where each row begins.

 You will need at least two sprites: a character to ask questions and respond with answers, and a donut.
 The donut can be hand drawn in the Scratch costume editor.
 Decorate it with sprinkles, make an apple fritter, go crazy!
-You can also make this a pie calculator, a cake calculator, or whatever other item you choose.
+You can also make this a pie calculator, a cake calculator, a party favor calculator, or whatever other item you choose.
+Let your creativity shine!
 Make the dialog in your project make sense for your project’s theme.

 Blocks you will need to use: